SlyOtis/svelte-router/README.md

 Programmatic navigation function.

 ### `initRouter()`
 Manual router initialization function.
-Call this when you need precise control over when the router starts listening to navigation events.
-The Router component calls this automatically on mount, so manual initialization is only needed in special cases.
+Use this instead of the Router component when you need to implement custom route resolution logic.
+This function sets up URL change listening and navigation event handling, but you'll need to implement your own route matching and component rendering.

 ### Types
 - `Routes` - Route configuration object type